Cabriolet (carriage)

-A cabriolet is a light horse-drawn vehicle, with two wheels and a single horse.
+A cabriolet (alternatively cabriole) is a light horse-drawn vehicle, with two wheels and a single horse.
 The carriage has a folding hood that can cover its two occupants, one of whom is the driver.
 It has a large rigid apron, upward-curving shafts, and usually a rear platform between the C springs for a groom.
 The design was developed in France in the eighteenth century and quickly replaced the heavier hackney carriage as the vehicle for hire of choice in Paris and London.

+Etymology

+The word cabriolet is derived from the French version of the Italian capriolo meaning a young goat, due to the swaying motion of the vehicle at speed suggestive of the skipping and capering of a kid.

 The cab of taxi-cab or "hansom cab" is a shortening of cabriolet.